Why Each Roommate Needs a Renters Insurance Policy

 Keep the Payout

-Joint insurance policies include payout checks made out to both parties.
-So when your valuable electronic equipment is stolen, both you and your roommate have to sign the check.
-Purchase separate coverage to ensure you receive the full amount you're due.
+Joint policies often include payout checks made out to both parties.
+When your valuable electronic equipment is stolen, both you and your roommate may have to sign the check.
+Separate coverage helps ensure you receive the full amount you're due.

 Cover Liability